Streaming¶

 When using HTTP/2, the maximum number of simultaneous HTTP streams is negotiated between the server and the client (defaults to 100).

-Error Handling
+Error Handling¶

-If an error is returned by the server, that error gets handled using the SSEErrorHandlerFunc and the connection will be closed.
-If you would like to communicate errors without closing the connection, include that error structure into your proto response messages.
+the connection will be closed.
+If you would like to communicate errors without closing the connection,

 By default, the error received from the server gets marshaled and sent to the client.
-To customize this behavior and use your own error handler for SSE connections, use WithSSEErrorHandler option:

-Using outside of browsers
+Using outside of browsers¶

 Server-sent events can be used outside of browsers as well.
-Reading specification of SSE is the best way to learn how to correctly use this feature.
-However, to use the SSE streaming mode, send Accept: text/event-stream header in your HTTP request.
+Reading specification of SSE is the best way to learn how

-2. WebSockets
+2. WebSockets¶

 WebSockets is a communication protocol providing full-duplex communication channels over a single TCP connection.
 It allows real-time data transfer between clients and servers with low latency, enabling interactive web applications such as live chat, streaming, and multiplayer games.
 WebSockets are initiated through an HTTP handshake and then upgraded to a persistent connection, facilitating efficient data exchange.